[PROJECT] A Dozen Chargers in the Lab

 - Counterfeit Samsung 10W EP-TA20JBE

-I also tested a Macbook Pro M1, an iPhone 17 Pro, and an Anker 621 MAG GO 5000mAh Battery for fun.
+There was also a Macbook Pro M1, an iPhone 17 Pro, and an Anker 621 MAG GO 5000mAh Battery thrown into the mix.
 These aren’t chargers, so I’ll keep them out of the list above, but they are included in the various results below.

-For each charger, I tested it on several dimensions: Advertised power versus actual power, power quality, and overcurrent.
+Each charger was tested on several dimensions: Advertised power versus actual power, power quality, and overcurrent.

 - Advertised power versus actual power tells you how well the charger can maintain its intended voltage while putting out maximum current.